 So what does God hate?

-reminds me of some of the characteristics of a few political people.
+reminds me of some of the characteristics of many political people and celebrities.

 But I better not get off track here.